AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 Since version 1.1 it supports now also Auto and Standby remote control.
 You have to use a 6 button KeyFob or an additional 2 or 4 button remote for controling Auto/Standby function.

 # Caution: Lighthouse III does not react on Seatalk Alarm
-MFDs with Lighthose II will react on the Seatalk alarm function wit a short beep.
-Unfortunately Lighthouse III is ignoring this alarm.
+MFDs with Lighthose II will react on the Seatalk alarm function with a short beep.
+Unfortunately, Lighthouse III is ignoring this alarm.
 If you prefer to use Lighthouse III then please connect an additonal buzzer to pin 20 of the ProMicro.

 # Software
 The Seatalk communication is a 9 bit serial protocol.
 This is not directly supported from Arduino.
 But I found a working 9 bit hardware serial implementation.
 For convenience, I have added the working source code here, because there are different versions available (in github and elsewhere).